Dairon Blanco Preview, Player Props: Royals vs. Yankees

-On Friday, Dairon Blanco (.276 slugging percentage in past 10 games, with zero homers) and the Kansas City Royals play the New York Yankees, whose starting pitcher will be Carlos Rodon.
-First pitch is at 8:10 PM ET.
+On Sunday, Dairon Blanco (.250 on-base percentage in past 10 games, 51 points below season-long percentage) and the Kansas City Royals face the New York Yankees, whose starting pitcher will be Michael King.
+First pitch is at 3:10 PM ET.

-He had a one-hit showing in his last game (1-for-3) against the Tigers.
+In his last game he had a one-hit performance (1-for-3) against the Yankees.

 Sportsbook Promo Codes